visheshsthakur/CO2-predictive-model/README.md

 ## Future Work

-* To take into considerations the natural or environmental factors.
+* To take into considerations the natural or human-related factors that affect the environment.
+* To take into consideration the sudden political or socio-economic changes in a country which may result in huge outliers